 Did you know your vagina is an organ that you must keep healthy to ensure that your entire body is healthy?
-Your vagina gives you warning signs to look for when there is an infection or other problems are present that you should address right away.
+Your vagina gives you warning signs to look for when an infection or other problems are present that you should address right away.

-Long-term vaginal problems may affect relationships, cause stress and lower your self-esteem.
+Long-term vaginal problems may affect relationships, cause stress, and lower your self-esteem.
 An unhealthy vagina also makes you more apt to develop vaginal yeast infections.

 Some warning signs that your vagina is unhealthy include: